andrespd99/keygen/README.md

 ## Installation

+### 1. Binary releases

+To install `keygen` from binary releases, you can download the latest release from the [releases page](https://github.com/andrespd99/keygen/releases).

+Then, place the binary in your PATH and you're good to go.

+### 2. Using go install

-To install the keygen command, run the following command:
+To install `keygen` using go, run the following command:

 ```bash
 go install github.com/andrespd99/keygen/cmd/keygen